 *This post may contain affiliate links.
 I may earn a commission on recommendations at no cost to you.

 The Mercari app is a selling app that makes getting rid of your old stuff incredibly simple.
-I know for certain people places like Facebook Marketplace are not seen as viable options when you don’t live in a highly-populated area.

 To get started, you will need to set up a basic profile and list your location.
+You don’t have to dive too into who you are, you just want to make sure potential buyers are recognizing you as an actual human.

 As you begin listing an item Mercari will let you know what similar items have recently sold on the app and how much they went for.
 This gives you a genuine idea of what to price your listing at.
 You can see a sample here from a mock-up item I listed.